Mortgage vs Rent in 2026 β When to Buy (With the Math)

 The most common argument for buying is "rent is throwing money away."
 It's also the argument that's most thoroughly wrong.
 Here's the actual math.

 Suppose you're choosing between a $400,000 home (10% down, 7.5% rate, 30-year fixed) and a comparable rental at $2,500/month.
 Your "ownership" payment is roughly $2,520/month principal-and-interest, but the real monthly cost includes property tax ($400 in many metros), homeowners insurance ($140), PMI ($200 if under 20% down), and a maintenance reserve at 1% of home value annually ($330/month).
 That's $3,590/month all-in, before any HOA.
+To pressure-test the P&I piece by hand, see how to calculate a mortgage payment by hand.

-Of that $3,590, only about $300/month goes to principal in year one — that's the only piece building equity.
-The other $3,290 — interest, taxes, insurance, PMI, and maintenance — is exactly as "thrown away" as rent is.
+Of that $3,590, only about $300/month goes to principal in year one β that's the only piece building equity.
+The other $3,290 β interest, taxes, insurance, PMI, and maintenance β is exactly as "thrown away" as rent is.
 You're not throwing $3,590 away; you're throwing $3,290 away while sweeping $300 into a savings account.
 Add in the $40,000 you put down (now illiquid until you sell), the $12,000 in closing costs (gone permanently), and the 5-7% you'll pay in agent commissions when you eventually sell.

 The Break-Even Analysis: 3, 5, and 7 Year Horizons